upbound/docs/content/all-spaces/backup-and-restore.md

 ```

 This example assumes you've already created an S3 bucket called "spaces-backup-bucket" in AWS `eu-west-2` region.
-The account credentials to access the bucket should exist in a secret of the same namespace as the shared backup config.
+The account credentials to access the bucket should exist in a secret of the same namespace as the Shared Backup Config.

 #### Azure as a storage provider